nandobike/nandobike.github.io/_books/the-restaurant-at-the-end-of-the-universe-hitchhikers-guide-2.md

 ---
 layout: book-shelf
-title: The Restaurant at the End of the Universe (Hitchhiker's Guide, #2)
+title: "The Restaurant at the End of the Universe (Hitchhiker's Guide, #2)"
 author: Douglas Adams
+date: 2016-05-29
 olid: # use Open Library ID to fetch cover (if no `cover` is provided)
 categories: novels
 tags: